 NYC DOE PK-12 Black Studies curriculum, Illinois Black History Education Act (852 districts), and California AB 101 & SB 510 Ethnic Studies — all curriculum-mapped and ready to deploy.

-CSEC-aligned content for the Caribbean and framework alignment for African curriculum systems — growing with every new market entered.
+CSEC-aligned content for the Caribbean, sharing the same African-rooted heritage curriculum used across the continent and growing with every new market entered.

 Ashaware actively maps to new curriculum standards as we expand into new jurisdictions, districts, and countries.
-Built to scale globally.
+Built to scale globally — and built first for Africa.

 Federally compliant US purchasing cooperative — schools, districts, universities, and municipalities can purchase Ashaware with no competitive bid required.

 View Plans & Pricing Book a Demo11 browser-playable African math games.
 No install required.
+Works on low-bandwidth connections.
 Curriculum-aligned to math standards from Kindergarten through Grade 12.
 For every student in the classroom.

 Counting, strategy, and arithmetic through one of the world's oldest known games — an ancient African strategy game played across the continent for thousands of years.